Tenvid/Frikibot/README.md

 ### Directly with python

+> For this method you need a Python version higher than python 3.11
+> and lower than python 3.13.

 1. Install `requirements.txt` (I recommend to use a virtualenv)
 2. Create a bot from an App in [Discord dev portal](https://discord.com/developers/applications)
 3. Copy the token of your bot